December 2021 Tobago House of Assembly election: Lead candidates

 Incumbent Minority Leader in the THA, PDP political leader and Public Services Association President Watson Duke publicly reaffirmed his endorsement of the incumbent assembly member for Parlatuvier/L’Anse Fourmi/Speyside and PDP deputy political leader, Farley Chavez Augustine, as the party's lead candidate for the election.
 Following the January 2021 Tobago House of Assembly election Tracy Davidson-Celestine, leader of the PNM Tobago Council, became the first female political leader of the THA.
 Her endorsement was reaffirmed by the PNM Tobago Council and Rowley in his position as political leader of the PNM.

 New political party

-On 1st August 2021, Emancipation Day, a new political party called the Innovative Democratic Alliance (IDA) was launched by former PNM member Denise Tsoiafatt-Angus who ran unsuccessfully as an independent in the January 2021 elections for the Scarborough/Calder Hall seat.
-In November 2021, the party unveiled 12 candidates for the December 6 elections with Tsoiafatt-Angus competing for the Bethel/New Grange seat.
+On 1 August 2021, Emancipation Day, a new political party called the Innovative Democratic Alliance (IDA) was launched by former PNM member Denise Tsoiafatt-Angus who ran unsuccessfully as an independent in the January 2021 elections for the Scarborough/Calder Hall seat.
+In November 2021, the party unveiled 12 candidates for the 6 December elections with Tsoiafatt-Angus competing for the Bethel/New Grange seat.

 Electoral system

-All fifteen members are elected via first-past-the-post.
+All fifteen members are elected via First-past-the-post voting.

 All Tobagonians and Commonwealth citizens aged 18 or over, legally resident in Tobago and who have resided in an electoral district for at least two months prior to the election date are entitled to vote in the elections.